 4. Freeze overnight and enjoy!

-Cheesecake is delicious and beautiful, but it’s filled with 7 teaspoons of added sugar.
+Cheesecake is delicious but it’s filled with 7 teaspoons of added sugar.
 Trying swapping it out with this chocolate-dipped fruit kebab recipe, which cuts the amount of added sugar in half.

 1. All you need is 1 cup of semi-sweet or dark chocolate chips, 24 pieces of fruit (ex: strawberries, bananas, blueberries), and six 4-inch wooden skewers.